10 Best Beaches in Corfu, Greece

 Petrinos Cottage (where we stayed in Dassia!)

-St. Nikolaos Beach in Dassia
+Agios Nikolaos Beach in Dassia

 We came to this beach more often than any other because it was just a 5-minute walk from our place.

-The shore is very rocky and water shoes are highly recommended.
-We made the mistake of walking down to the right where there weren’t any people, only to realize the sea floor was filled with sea urchins.
+The shore is very rocky, and water shoes are highly recommended.
+We made the mistake of walking down to the right, where there weren’t any people, only to realize the sea floor was filled with sea urchins!
 No wonder no one was over there!
 Learn from our mistake and stick to the beach area directly in front of the parking area.

-Parking: There is a small parking area though at the end of the road if you plan to drive here.
+Parking: There is a small parking area at the end of the road if you plan to drive here.

-Spiaggia Libera in Corfu Town
+Kerkira beach in Corfu Town

 It’s a lovely little spot to take a dip and cool off on a hot day in Corfu Town!